Florida Mortgage Refinance To Pay Off Judgments

 • Refinance Declaratory Judgment: Used in insurance and Florida contract disputes to determine rights or obligations.

-Mortgage Lender Risk: Hard money Florida mortgage lenders view pending lawsuits as high-risk, which may lead to higher interest rates and higher fees.
+• Mortgage Lender Risk: Hard-money Florida mortgage lenders view pending lawsuits as high risk, which may lead to higher interest rates and fees.

-Lis Pendens (Pending Lawsuit): If a Notice of Lis Pendens is recorded in public records, it signals that the property is involved in litigation.
-This often stops traditional Flroida mortgage lenders from refinancing until the lawsuit is resolved or the lien is cleared from the title.
+Lis Pendens Pending Lawsuit: If a Notice of Lis Pendens is recorded in public records, it signals that the property is involved in litigation.
+This often stops traditional Florida mortgage lenders from refinancing until the lawsuit is resolved or the lien is cleared from the title.

 Florida Homestead Protection: Florida law exempts primary residences from forced sale by most creditors.